 Hannah’s story can be found in I Samuel 1.
 Hannah was sorrowfully barren and prayed for a child which she promised to surrender to God.
 When God gave her a son, she raised him until he was weaned, then brought him to the temple to serve.
 She prayed for her son, cared for him, and surrendered him to God.

-His father puts aside his own pride to run to his messy son with open arms and welcome him back to the family.
+His father puts aside his pride to run to his messy son with open arms and welcome him back to the family.
+He loved unconditionally.
+He chose mercy over judgment.
+He prioritized restoring the relationship with his son over any concerns about his son’s failures.
 As for the older son, this father seeks him out, too, when he refuses to celebrate his brother’s return.

-No I’m not saying Jesus had physical children, like we do.
+I’m not saying Jesus had physical children in the same way we do.
 But Jesus was called the “Everlasting Father” in Isaiah 9:6.
 While on Earth, Jesus was fatherly towards his disciples.
 He even called them “little children” in Matthew 11:25 and told them he would not leave them “as orphans” in John 14:18.

-If you are looking for a good earthly example on how to be godly parent – providing, protecting, guiding, correcting, teaching, preparing, modeling, encouraging, and loving – it doesn’t get better than Jesus with his disciples.
-I’ve written 3 Bible Study guides called Parenting In Christ, if you’d like to dig deeper.
+If you are looking for a good earthly example of how to be a godly parent – providing, protecting, guiding, correcting, teaching, preparing, modeling, encouraging, and loving – it doesn’t get better than Jesus with his disciples.
+Want to dig deeper?
+Check out my Bible Study guides: Parenting in Christ.

-Everything that applies to the role (being stewards, leaders, and teachers) as well as every verse that talks about the “other” (love one another, etc) applies to parents.
-In all we do as Christians, we are to follow in the pattern of Jesus.
-I didn’t say it specifically above, maybe because it doesn’t feel like a responsibility, but we do have a duty to love our children.
+Everything that applies to the role (being stewards, leaders, and teachers), as well as every verse that talks about the “other” (love one another, etc.) applies to parents.
+In all we do as Christians, we are to follow the pattern of Jesus.
+I didn’t say it specifically above, maybe because it doesn’t feel like a responsibility, but you do have a duty to love our children.

-It’s good to wary of “Christian” advice which doesn’t sit well with you.
-It can be tainted by worldly influences and worries.
+Be wary of “Christian” advice that doesn’t sit well with you.
+It may be tainted by worldly influences and worries.
 Ask the Holy Spirit, pray, and research scripture for yourself before trying any parenting advice.

-God doesn’t want us to focus on a set of rigid rules, styles, or procedures.
-He is our Father who wants a relationship with us, so that we keep seeking and asking Him.
-It is in continual dependence on Him that we can live into our biblical role as parents.
+God doesn’t want you to focus on a set of rigid rules, styles, or procedures.
+He is a Father who wants a relationship with you.
+He wants you to keep seeking and asking Him for his presence and guidance as you go along in life.
+It is only through continuous dependence on Him that you can live into your biblical role as a parent.

-If you really want to dig deeper on what to teach your kids, check out my Bible study discussion guide, Parenting in Christ: Training in the Disciplines of Jesus.
+If you really want to dig deeper into what to teach your kids, check out my Bible study discussion guide, Parenting in Christ: Training in the Disciplines of Jesus.